| Living on a budget and controlling your finances may seem

 only the beginning.
 You have traded your capital for a product

 or service.
 That decision creates new responsibilities.
+Step 3-The Receipt.
+Tossing or losing track

 of this slip costs Americans billions.
 Can you afford it?